 - Marie Mcarthur

-OTCC does this by focusing on what matters to people living in Abbeyhill, Grassmarket, Princes Street Gardens and The Royal Mile.
-We do this by :
+We focus on what matters to people living in Abbeyhill, Grassmarket, Princes Street Gardens and The Royal Mile.
+This is done by :

 - listening to residents in Old Town and influencing what happens in their areas.

 - consulting with residents

 - contributing to local issues such as, planning, licensing and environmental projects